5 Steps to getting started with mobile robots

 There are a variety of specializations one could aim for when it comes to robotics but broadly speaking, they can be classified as:

-- Software: this branch of robotics research primarily focuses on algorithmic foundations and covers various forms of Artificial Intelligence (A.I.) such as Deep Learning, Machine Learning, and developing algorithms such as for path and motion planning
+- Software: this branch of robotics research primarily focuses on algorithmic foundations and covers various forms of Artificial Intelligence (A.I.) such as Deep Learning, Machine Learning, and developing algorithms such as for path and motion planning.
+Thus, you need to be conversant with programming.
+And if you are wondering how to start robotics programming, start with one language such as C++ or Python.

 - Hardware: this involves aspects such as mechanics and computer aided design (CAD) for designing the robot platform and may extend to ancillary branches such as electronics and allied fields.